This article contains the following sections:

-An affiliation (community partner) is when one group displays all or some of their events on another group's page.
+An affiliation (community partner) is when one group displays all or some of its events on another group's page.
 For example, if you are a school or company and you want local non-profits to list all of their events on your page so that your students/employees can find good quality events that you trust, you can request that they be affiliates of your organization.
 This is a great way to build a community between your organization and other local organizations.

 Note: You may always remove or deselect specific events and opportunities even when they are approved to display all their events on your group page.

 List and market your group to a larger audience by affiliating

 To create an affiliation, navigate to your group management dashboard and click Network from the left-hand menu.
 From there, select "Manage Affiliations."

 From here, you can click the blue action button and select "Add Affiliation".

 You will then be able to either search through existing groups and click the green "Affiliate" button to create an affiliation, or select "Can't find them?" to create a new affiliate group: